 To produce a DEC a yearly total energy consumption of the building needs to be assessed by a qualified assessor.
 The subsequent certificate displays both the EPC asset rating together with the actual occurred energy consumption as the DEC rating.
 The DEC needs to be hung and displayed in a prominent visible place such as receptions areas to the building – which means that the actual energy efficiency of the building is visible to visitors and staff daily which should encourage building owner to follow improvement of the building.
 These regulations have implications when selling and letting a property in Scotland.

 We offer this service for a whole range of property types from small single units to large estate portfolios across Scotland.
-To discuss this further, please contact us on 01275 846995.
+To discuss this further, contact us today.